 Practical brewing experience is a plus, but is not required for acceptance to the program.

 Important Note Regarding Prerequisites

-Applications are now being accepted for admission in winter and spring 2015.
-To be considered for these cohorts, applications must be submitted by Friday, August 8, 2014, at 5:30PM PDT.
-Applications received after that time will be eligible for admission to the summer 2015 cohort.
+Applications are now being accepted for admission in spring and summer 2015.
+To be considered for these cohorts, applications must be submitted by Friday, November 7, 2014, at 5:30PM PDT.
+Applications received after that time will be eligible for admission to the fall 2015 and winter 2016 cohorts.
 For exact start dates for each quarter, please visit our calendar under the 'About' tab at the top left of this page.
-Applicants will be notified of admission between Monday, August 18, and Friday, August 22, 2014.
+Applicants will be notified of admission between Monday, November 17, and Friday, November 21, 2014.

-Please do not contact us for the status of your application.
+Please do not contact us for the status of your application before the dates above.